isomerpages/tp-virtualcampus/_explore/05c-alumni-business-directory.md

 ---
 ### TP Alumni Business Directory

-Check out what our entrepreneurial alumni have been busy setting up since they left TP!
+Check out what our entrepreneurial alumni have been busy setting up since they graduated from TP!

 <div>
     <table>